13927729580/lua-mstranslate/README.rst

 Feedback
 --------

-Write email to areski@gmail.com or post bugs and feature requests on github:
+Feedback are more than welcome, post bugs and feature requests on github:

 http://github.com/newfies-dialer/lua-mstranslate/issues